 Select two courses (6 units), appropriate for your choice of language:

-Phenomenal growth of multi-national companies has been apparent in recent years, with increasing internationalization of the business world.
-Multi-national firms, governmental agencies, and varied international organizations express heightened demand for management personnel with a broad, global perspective.
-The Certificate in International Business, Undergraduate Program, combines an undergraduate degree in business with additional training in the area of international business beyond that normally included in a traditional business program.
+This certificate combines an undergraduate degree in business with additional training in the area of international business.
 The objective of the program is to enhance the scope and perception of the business student to include the international business environment.
-Courses used to meet requirements for the Certificate in International Business may also apply toward College of Business Administration degree requirements.
+Courses used to meet the certificate requirements may also apply toward College of Business Administration degree requirements.

 3. Grade of “C” or higher required in each course completed;

-4. The Certificate Program does not permit use of the Credit/No Credit option.
-Students with specific geographic areas of interest should consider development of language competence and cultural understanding relative to their area of interest concurrent with their Certificate Program.
-For additional information or for application to the program, interested persons may contact the Director of International Business Program.
+4. The Certificate does not permit use of the Credit/No Credit option.
+Students with specific geographic areas of interest should consider development of language competence and cultural understanding relative to their area of interest concurrent with their Certificate.
+For additional information or for application to the program, interested persons may contact the Director of International Business.